jeremander/rosetree/README.md

  Tree(5, [])]
 ```

-Note: all of these `iter_` methods produce a *lazy* generator to avoid storing all the items in memory.
+**Note**: all of these `iter_` methods produce a *lazy* generator to avoid storing all the items in memory.
 You can step through the generator with a for loop, or generate all the elements by calling `list`, as in the examples above.

 For convenience, you can call `tree.leaves` to get a list of all the leaf nodes.